-Figure 2: Time-dependent curves for the slope parameter for converting AVHRR counts to reflectances for satellites in afternoon orbits.
+Figure 2-2: Time-dependent curves for the slope parameter for converting AVHRR counts to reflectances for satellites in afternoon orbits.
 Upper panel: Results for the 0.6 $\mu$ m channel (Ch1, left) and the 0.9 $\mu$ m channel (Ch2, right).
 Lower panel: Differences relative to the calibration curves used for CLARA-A2.
-The new method used for CLARA-A3 is denoted SBAF-bases while the other method EXT is a modification applied to the CLARA-A2 extension in the years 2016-2019.
+The new method used for CLARA-A3 is denoted SBAF-based while the other method EXT is a modification applied to the CLARA-A2 extension in the years 2016-2019.

-The calibration of the three infrared channels at 3.7 μm, 11 μm and 12 μm is based on reference measurements to space and to an internal calibration target onboard each satellite.
+The calibration of the three infrared channels at 3.7 μm, 11 μm and 12 μm is based on reference measurements to space and to an internal calibration target onboard each satellite mathematical processing scan, using a warm source onboard each satellite and deep space as a cold source.
 The method used is referred to as the Walton calibration method (Walton, 1998) and is the method used by default for the original L1b GAC dataset archived in the NOAA CLASS archive.
 The method is implemented in the PyGAC tool where some minor adjustments and refinements have also been introduced for CLARA-A3.
 Calibration coefficients have been estimated for subsets of 50 scanlines to reduce the effects of internal noise.
 A brightness temperature accuracy of 0.1-0.2 K is expected, although larger errors will be at hand for very cold Earth target temperatures due to a limited radiometric resolution of the AVHRR instrument.